zeozeozeo/egui-keybind/README.md

 # Serde

-For serde support, enable the `serde-support` feature.
+For serde support, enable the `serde` feature.

 # License